Adelaide-based FCT Flames specialises in the design, manufacture and operation of spectacular flame effects for ceremonial, sporting and other events.

-It is now planning to expand this mature market with new technologies, in particular water fountains and flames-within-water fountains.
-FCT Flames is also a strong supporter of the internship programs offered by Adelaide’s three universities.
-It is taking on multiple undergraduate students (5-10) at a time for 150 hour internships on a rolling basis.
+FCT Flames is a strong supporter of the internship programs offered by Adelaide’s three universities.
+It is taking on multiple undergraduate students - five to 10 at a time - for 150-hour internships on a rolling basis.

 Students range from Masters of Marketing and Business to media studies, design and video.